WHAT IS GAMETALE?

 In the first two editions of GT (2016 and 2017), we offered multiple artifacts and participants were required to choose one of those objects as a base for their game.
 GT 2018 will instead offer just one artifact, a piece from the Holburne Museum collection.

 Registration is now open.
-The secret object will be disclosed the first week of May.
+The secret object is a steel Peacock from the Holburne Museum collection.

 WHAT IS A GAMETELLER?